Will Butler cover the spread vs. Texas Tech? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When Butler puts up more than 60.7 points, it is 6-0 against the spread and 5-1 overall.
+- Butler has a 6-0 record against the spread and a 5-1 record overall when scoring more than 60.7 points.

+- The Red Raiders' 69.3 points per game are only four more points than the 65.3 the Bulldogs allow.

+- Texas Tech has put together a 2-2 ATS record and a 4-1 overall record in games it scores more than 65.3 points.

 Bet on this or any college basketball matchup at BetMGM